nophead/Mendel90/README.txt

 machine_name can be mendel or sturdy.
 To make your own variant copy scad\conf\mendel_config.scad or scad\conf\sturdy_config.scad to yourname_config.scad.
 Then run make_machine yourname.

 To view the model of the whole machine, open scad\main.scad.
-It will take several minutes to render (about about 8 miniutes on my computer) but after that you can pan and zoom it at reasonable speed and changes takes less time to render.
+It will take several minutes to render (about about 8 minutes on my computer) but after that you can pan and zoom it at reasonable speed and changes takes less time to render.
 (Note: main.scad will only render correctly if conf\machine.scad exists, which is created by the make_machine.py script.)

 To view a sub-assembly, open the individual scad files.
 Set the exploded flag in config.scad to make exploded views.

+To get blender renders of all the parts put blender in your search path and run render.py machine_name.

 Credits
 -------